Peripheral Component Interconnect: Card voltage and keying

 Typical PCI cards have either one or two key notches, depending on their signaling voltage.
 Cards requiring 3.3 volts have a notch 56.21 mm from the card backplate in pin positions 12 and 13; those requiring 5 volts have a notch 104.41 mm from the backplate in pin positions 50 and 51.
 This allows cards to be fitted only into slots with a voltage they support.
 "Universal cards" accepting either voltage have both key notches.

 Connector pinout

 The PCI connector is defined as having 62 contacts on each side of the edge connector, but two or four of them are replaced by key notches, so a card has 60 or 58 contacts on each side.
-Side A refers to the 'solder side' and side B refers to the 'component side': if the card is held with the connector pointing down, a view of side A will have the backplate on the right, whereas a view of side B will have the backplate on the left.
-The pinout of B and A sides are as follows, looking down into the motherboard connector (pins A1 and B1 are closest to backplate).
+Side A refers to the solder side and side B refers to the component side: if the card is held with the connector pointing down, a view of side A will have the backplate on the right, whereas a view of side B will have the backplate on the left.
+The pinout of B and A sides is as follows, looking down into the motherboard connector (pins A1 and B1 are closest to the backplate).